perfumerlabs/images/index.md

 This is documentation in Jekyll format for all PerfumerLabs images.

 PerfumerLabs is software company which specializes to develop different small Docker images for various needs.
-Nowadays, every development consists of working with different external services, storages, data structures, etc.
-It makes hard to start any project.
+Nowadays, every development consists of working with different external services, storages, data structures, etc, making it hard to start any project from scratch.
 We aim to provide as much as possible ready-to-use software to cover different side-logic.

-Below is a list of currently existing Docker images.
-We actively add new software to our collection.
-Follow us in [Telegram](https://t.me/perfumerlabs) to watch for updates.

 If you want to learn about our company and services, please, visit our [web-site](https://perfumerlabs.com).